hutcho66/glox/README.md

 glox supports both named functions as per the lox reference implementation, as well as lambda expressions, using a JavaScript style arrow syntax.
 Functions are first class objects and can be stored in variables as well as passed as arguments.

-The body of a lambda function can either be a standard block statement, or it can be a single expression statement (**not** a return statement), which will be implicitly returned.
+The body of a lambda expression can either be a standard block statement, or it can be a single expression, which will be implicitly returned.

+Like JavaScript, single parameter lambdas do not need parentheses, `x => x` is a valid lambda expression.
+Lambdas with zero or more than one parameter must have parentheses.

 ```
 > fun hello(first, getLastName) { return "Hello, " + first + " " + getLastName(); }